The knee is the largest joint in your body and the one that bears most of your weight.

 - Knees that are swollen, red, or warm to the touch

 - Stiffness in the morning, which can last 30 minutes or more despite light activity

 - General fatigue

-If you’re experiencing knee pain that’s not relieved by a few weeks of self-care using NSAID pain medications and the RICE (rest, ice, compression, elevation) method, make an appointment with us, we can help with all different types of knee pain, help find the underlying causes, and find the right treatment plan for you.
+If you’re experiencing pain that’s not relieved by a few weeks of self-care using NSAID pain medications and the RICE (rest, ice, compression, elevation) method, make an appointment with us, we can help with all different types of pain, help find the underlying causes, and find the right treatment plan for you.

-Article credit to: Arthritis Health
+Article credit: Arthritis Health

 OUR DYNAMIC THERAPY IS HELPING MANY PEOPLE SAFELY AVOID MEDICATIONS & EVEN SURGERY FOR THEIR PAIN!